LegendApp/legend-state/README.md

 persistObservable(state, { local: 'exampleState' })

-// Components re-render only when accessed observables change
-// This is the code for the example on your right -----> const Component = observer(function Component() {
+// Components re-render only when accessed observables change const Component = observer(function Component() {
     const theme = state.settings.theme.get()
     // state.settings.theme is automatically tracked for changes